 The calendar widget appears.

-The View Date setting defaults to Today, which is the current date as defined by system time.
+The View Date setting defaults to Today, which is the current date as defined by the system time.

-The selected view date in the example above shows future routes and events that do not exist in the current view date.
+The selected view date in the example above appears with future routes and events that do not exist in the current view date.
 You can add events, edit event records, and query for events relative to the selected time view.
 Time-specific edits are not supported in Event Editor.
 The view dates and temporal edits are set to 12:00:00 a.m. by default.